sarkahn/bevy_lazy_prefabs/README.md

 # Bevy Lazy Prefabs

-A crate for simple human readable/writable prefab text files in bevy.
+A crate for "simple" human readable/writable prefab text files in bevy.

 Note: This is not intended to be a flexible and long-term prefab solution, but should serve well for simple games and prototyping to avoid having to define your entities entirely in code.